 A few simple precautionary steps are all that are need to minimize the risk of developing a hematoma and its undesirable consequences.

-For further information on breast augmentation, breast implants or any other cosmetic procedure, you can contact my office in Scottsdale or Glendale, Arizona at 480-451-3000.
+For further information on breast augmentation, breast implants or any other cosmetic procedure, you can contact my office in Scottsdale, Arizona at 480-451-3000.

 Steven H. Turkeltaub, M.D.
 P.C.